Skip to content

 Proof-editor

-Copyeditor (UK)/Line editor (US)/
+Copyeditor (UK)/Line editor (US)

-Authenticity Reader (AR) (sometimes called Sensitivity Reader)
+Authenticity Reader (AR) (also called Sensitivity Reader)

 Beta readers (useful for self-publishing a book)

-Beta readers are volunteers who offer to read text in the genre that they enjoy and give feedback.
-There is no need to pay a beta reader!
-Please avoid those who take payment!
-You can approach people in your network to look at your work (a beta reader should not be a friend or family member) or groups set up on social media.
+You can approach people in your network to look at your work (a beta reader should not be a friend or family member) or groups set up on social media such as Facebook.
 Offer an early draft of your material and ask for general feedback as well as a few questions for them to consider.
 For example, is it engaging?
 What doesn’t work?
 Give a reasonable deadline and be receptive to negative feedback.

-The advantage of using beta readers is that you have more confidence in what you are writing and know you are on the right track.
-This is better than writing the whole thing, only to find you need to revise big tranches of it because it doesn’t land the way you presumed it would.
+The advantage of using beta readers is that you can have more confidence in what you are writing and know you are on the right track.
+This is better than writing the whole thing only to find you need to revise big tranches of it because it doesn’t land the way you presumed it would.

 Writers worry about ideas being stolen.
-This is a risk but early drafts tend to look nothing like final drafts.
+This is a risk, but early drafts tend to look nothing like final drafts.
 Also, you don’t need to give the entire book.

 Fact-checker